qrystalml/BNP/README.md

    The source code in this repository has been created in the Anaconda environment.
 In order to get smooth execution, it is advised to run the code in a conda environment.
    Please make sure the input data file `enron-event-history-all.csv` has been placed in the same directory of summarize-enron.py script

-## Install the project's development and runtime requirements:
+## Install the project's development and runtime requirements
    Please note that this step is not required i you are working a conda environment.

     pip install -r requirements.txt

 ## To get summarization results, please run the following command